 - 1. Conference and warning; referral sent home via RenWeb. . - 2.
 Detention Hall or Work Assignments - 3.
-Corporal Punishment Enrollment of a student at MCS implies consent from parents for appropriate reasonable corporal punishment to be administered by the administration when the situation demands. - 4.
-Parent Conference-will be required before readmission to class. - 5.
-Saturday School- May be in lieu of suspension - A. Will meet from 8:00 AM to 12:00 on Saturday - B. Only an administrator will assign students to Saturday School - C. Students will spend time in classroom and clean-up activities - D. Failure to attend will result in three day suspension from school - E. Misconduct at Saturday school could also result in suspension - F. Students will be assessed \$40 to be paid to the Saturday School Supervisor on the assigned day. - 6.
-Probation A student may be placed on probation due to prior disciplinary history, repeat offenses, or severity of an offense at the discretion of the administration.
+Parent Conference-will be required before readmission to class. - 4.
+Saturday School- May be in lieu of suspension - A. Will meet from 8:00 AM to 12:00 on Saturday - B. Only an administrator will assign students to Saturday School - C. Students will spend time in classroom and clean-up activities - D. Failure to attend will result in three day suspension from school - E. Misconduct at Saturday school could also result in suspension - F. Students will be assessed \$40 to be paid to the Saturday School Supervisor on the assigned day.

+5. Probation - A student may be placed on probation due to prior disciplinary history, repeat offenses, or severity of an offense at the discretion of the administration.
 Students on probation will be in jeopardy of expulsion or not being allowed to return to Mobile Christian for future offenses.
-These students will also receive more severe consequences for any type of offense. - 7.
-Loss of extra curricular privileges or honors. - 8.
-In-School Suspension used occasionally just short of suspension.
-Student will be isolated from students for the day and given class work to do independently.
-Full credit will be received for work done. - 9.
+These students will also receive more severe consequences for any type of offense.

+- 6. Loss of extra curricular privileges or honors. - 7.
+In-School Suspension Student will be isolated from students for the day and given class work to do independently.
+Full credit will be received for work done. - 8.
 Suspension prohibition from being on campus or participation in school activities.
 Absence from call is unexcused and a zero will be given on class work due or tests given.
 Administrative discretion may be used in dealing with major assignments that have a greater impact than one day.
 A parent conference is required for readmission.
 Students sent home due to improper dress or haircut will be considered un-excused from any classes missed.
-A student whose repeated misconduct interferes with the orderly operation of the classroom, and who has not responded to other penalties or parent conference, will be subject to suspension and/or expulsion - .10.Expulsion Students guilty of most serious offenses may be immediately expelled.
+A student whose repeated misconduct interferes with the orderly operation of the classroom, and who has not responded to other penalties or parent conference, will be subject to suspension and/or expulsion - Expulsion Students guilty of most serious offenses may be immediately expelled.
 Persistence in minor or more serious offenses indicates a student's lack of desire to comply with the standards of MCS and may lead to expulsion.
 Careful evaluation of a student's record will precede expulsion; however, in the best interest of the school, other students, and the student himself, a student must be asked to withdraw if his/her conduct is contrary to the ideals and philosophy of MCS.